MichaelTontchev/onenote-dark-theme/README.md

 # onenote-dark-theme
-A dark theme for OneNote Online
+A Stylish dark theme for OneNote Online: https://userstyles.org/styles/134436/onenote-dark-theme

 Please feel free to open issues and create pull requests so we can improve this! :)